luaenrique/PDO-Connection-Brackets-Extension/README.md

 # PDO Connection Brackets Extension
-[🐘] This repository contains an extension developed to help bracket users to create their pdo connections.
+[🐘] This repository contains an extension developed to help bracket users to create their pdo connections in PHP.

 I was always interested in create something for an open source software, so I choosed brackets to do it =).